openstax/k12-contents-raise/README.md

 $ /scripts/import_mbz.sh content.mbz
 ```

-The script will create the commits which include the stages.
+The script will create the commit which includes the stages.